flo2k/CppZip/README.md

 CppZip is an open source c++ zip library and is based on minizip and zlib.
 CppZip is implemented with standard C++ (C++11) and some funtions of the boost libraries.

+### Current state
+CppZip is still under heavy development, it's not in an stable version.
+But may be version 1.0 is comming soon.

+### Development
 It's implementation focus is
  - on easy to use - a clear and well documented API
  - and to run on multiple platforms (Windows, Linux, ...).